 7. Sales Funnel Copywriting

-No business can survive if they don’t sell their product.
+No business can survive if they don’t sell its product.
 That’s why all companies need a persuasive copy that takes the customer through the sales funnel to a purchase.

 Sales funnel copywriters focus on creating convincing text for websites, social media, and direct marketing.
 It takes experience and the ability to research the target audience, but it’s worth it since this is one of the most profitable niches to work in.